-With tofu on hand each week, it’s important to use it up before it goes bad.
-This quick One Pot Thai Coconut Curry Tofu recipe is a great way to use it.
+This quick One Pot Thai Coconut Curry Tofu recipe is a great way to use tofu which I like to keep on hand every week for when the urge hits.
 For a low carb version, I served it over Shirataki noodles (also called konnyaku) an easy-to-prepare substitute for grain noodles.
 You can also serve it over brown rice.

 There’s a few steps to their prep but quicker than tradition noodles, here’s a video to walk you through one process.